t-chamb/chromatic_fpga/README.md

 Once in the IDE, load `evt1_x2.gprj` project and click on the green recycle-like button icon to run synthesis and PnR.
 This will take about 5-10 minutes to complete.

 ## Flashing
 Flashing can be performed using the official [Gowin Programmer](https://www.gowinsemi.com/en/) software or the [`openFPGALoader`](https://github.com/trabucayre/openFPGALoader) utility through the Chromatic's USB interface.
+The Gowin Programmer requires the installation of the GWU2X device driver.

 Note:
 1. The Chromatic must be powered on for either tool to detect the FPGA.
 This means the power switch is in the **ON** position.